Last Modified: 21 Feb 2013

-The area is located a further 400km inland and accessed by another road, which we believe to be still too remote and risky to travel on.
-We will be avoiding the area until further notice and rather than spending the night at Mt.
-Sinai on Day 9 our groups will be staying in Dahab.
+St. Katherine's is located a further 400km inland and accessed by another road, which we believe to be still too remote and risky to travel on.
+We will be avoiding the area until further notice and rather than spending the night in St Katherine on Day 11 our group will be staying in Dahab.

-We understand that this may be disappointing for all but trust that you will appreciate the reason for this small adjustment to the Itinerary as per below.
+We understand that this may be disappointing for all but trust that you will appreciate the reason for this small adjustment to the Itinerary.